 In 2013 the Jazz Jumpstart mission was considered completed, since we had successfully launched the Jazz products into a leading position in the software development tools marketplace.
 I then went on to manage the Rational Emerging Technologies Team (RETT), which focused on doing the same thing for new and emerging solutions and technologies from the IBM Rational brand.

 In the Fall of 2015, I moved on to become the Manager of the Watson Ecosystem Architect team (no fancy mnemonic this time).
 This was a team of really sharp architects that are expert at helping IBM’s Ecosystem partners utilize the various Watson cognitive capabilities in building their own unique products and solutions.
 The team has undergone some changes, and we are now the Watson & Cloud Adoption Leaders team.
-In June of 2017 I was asked to take a technical leadership position for these teams within IBM.
+In June of 2017 I was asked to take a technical leadership position for ALL of these teams within IBM.

 My family moved to Round Rock, TX, (near Austin) in 2012, and we love our Texas home.
 In my “spare” time I enjoy playing hockey, and I formerly served as the President of the Skating Club of New Hartford, where my daughter used to skate.
 My wife and I also enjoy chasing around our granddaughter, and act as a foster household for the Austin Dog Rescue, with the mission of finding dogs permanent homes in the Austin area.
 All together I have a wonderful wife, a son, two daughters, a granddaughter, and one dog (one of our rescues was Jack, who sadly passed in July 2017, and whose picture you see on the top of my page).